 In addition BPC CARES has sponsored Alzheimer’s education presentations for the community.
-They have used artwork created by people living with Alzheimer’s to design and sell note cards as a fundraiser.
-And they have purchased an extensive set of informational books on Alzheimer’s and other dementias that are available for anyone to borrow from the church resource center.
+We have used artwork created by people living with Alzheimer’s to design and sell note cards as a fundraiser.
+And we have purchased an extensive set of informational books on Alzheimer’s and other dementias that are available for anyone to borrow from the church resource center.

-Our newest public service is to provide one day a week of The Sunny Day Club for those living with the early stages of dementia and their caregivers.
-We hope to begin in September of 2016 and we will post information here and on our church website.
+Our newest public service is to provide one day a week of The Sunny Day Club® for those living with the early stages of dementia and their caregivers.
+We began the program in October of 2016 after receiving special training and immediately had 10 participants enroll and attend..